VerbatimEg/tiny-flask-app/README.md

 # tiny-flask-app

-A minimal Flask app for CI/CD workflow practice.
+A minimal Flask app to quickly demo CI/CD